NiloGregginz33/QMGRExperiments/README.md

 ### 13. CTC (Closed Timelike Curve) Geometry Experiments
 - **Investigates the impact of closed timelike curves and feedback on quantum entanglement and emergent geometry.**
 - **Implements CTC protocols and measures changes in mutual information, entropy, and geometric structure.**
-- **Findings:** Reveals that CTC-induced feedback can alter the geometric and entropic properties of the system, providing insight into the interplay between causality and geometry.
+- **Findings:** Reveals that CTC-induced feedback can alter the geometric and entropic properties of the system, providing insight into the interplay between causality and geometry, within the limits of quantum analog simulation, and that perturbations in the CTC structures do not affect the fixed points in the CTC.
 - **Tested on:** Simulators.
 - **Code:** `src/experiments/ctc_geometry_experiment_qiskit.py`, `src/experiments/ctc_conditional_perturbation_experiment_qiskit.py`
 - **Data:** `experiment_logs/ctc_geometry/`, `experiment_logs/ctc_conditional_perturbation_qiskit_statevector_*/`